avarghesein/WhiteStat/README.md

 ## Prerequisites :

 Other than Docker CE, No other external library or package dependency.

 Only ensure the below;

     1. Your Linux Device as the Default Gateway (X64 or armhf)

-       If not, make it as the default gateway:
+If not, make it as the default gateway: Making a raspberryPi2 as the Default Gateway has been [explained here](https://github.com/avarghesein/WhiteStat/blob/main/Docs/LinuxDeviceAsGateway.md).

     2. Docker available in the Linux Device